knox153/knox153.github.io/_posts/2018-12-28-Flappy-Bird.md

 ```
 {: data-title="/Bird.lua" .code-title }

-The original last line of the code does not rely on "dt" (time passed since last frame) to calculate the y position.
+The original last line of the code does not rely on `dt` (time passed since last frame) to calculate the y position.
 This is an issue because the bird will moves faster on a faster machine, and a slower machine will have a slower bird.
 Frame independent physic is always an important thing to consider in game development.
 Just look at this speed:

 ![Gif of bird moving super duper fast when frame is high]({{ site.url }}/assets/img/vsyncOff.gif)
 *This is running at around 400+fps*

-This can be easily fixed by adding "dt" into the equation.
-The value now is going to be a lot smaller (because dt is usually a small fraction of a second).
-So we need to scale the gravity constant and the "self.dy" so that it will match the previous speed.
+This can be easily fixed by adding `dt` into the equation.
+The value now is going to be a lot smaller (because `dt` is usually a small fraction of a second).
+So we need to scale the gravity constant and the `self.dy` so that it will match the previous speed.

 ```lua
 -- adding dt and chaging the constant